opral/monorepo/inlang/guides/how-to-setup-inlang-for-your-project/how-to-setup-inlang-for-your-project.md

 There are two ways to get these:
 1. Create them manually
-2. Create them automatically with init command by inlang (comming soon)
+2. Create them automatically with init command by inlang (soon)

 ### Project file